-At least two dead as heavy rainfall triggers flash floods in Spain
+At least three dead as heavy rainfall triggers flash floods in Spain

 Hail was also reported in many areas.

-Firefighters found his 10-year-old son, who was initially reported as missing, on top of a tree.
+Several bridges collapsed in Aldea del Fresno, and torrents of water swept away many cars, AFP news agency reported.

-“The poor boy spent the night perched in a tree,” the head of the regional government of Madrid, Isabel Diaz Ayuso, told reporters.
+“It just kept raining and we were a little scared, but we were indoors so we were safe,” said Isabella Stewart, a US missionary living in Toledo as she was taking a bus.

-Several bridges collapsed in Aldea del Fresno, and torrents of water swept away many cars, according to the AFP news agency.
+Another Toledo resident, Ruben Gonzalez, said: “I live four blocks away and it was very strong.
+Everything is flooded.
+This is crazy.”

-Rescuers were also looking for a woman who disappeared under similar circumstances near Toledo and an 84-year-old man who was dragged off by streams of water and mud in Villamanta, west of Madrid.
+Rescuers were also looking for a woman who disappeared near Toledo and an 84-year-old man who was dragged off by streams of water and mud in Villamanta, west of Madrid.

 Despite being heavy in some places, the rainfall is expected to wane later on Monday.
 The National Weather Agency lowered the alert level to yellow from orange and red on Sunday.